desiredpersona/blog/src/posts/2016-02-15-how-to-create-a-static-website-with-ghost.md

 ---
 title: Generate a static website with Ghost
-description: Create a static website with Ghost using Buster static site generator.
-Then install GIT for version control of your website.
+description: Create a static website with Ghost using the Buster static site generator.
 date: 2016-02-15T14:00:00Z
-lastModified: 2016-04-20T11:56:00Z
 tags:
   - Jamstack
   - Ghost
 ---

+> **Note:** Ghost supports [Jamstack](https://ghost.org/changelog/jamstack/) as of January 2019.
+I recommend building your site statically from the Ghost API and using Ghost as a headless CMS.

-At the time I was looking for a blogging solution that would allow me to generate a static website that could be hosted on Amazon S3.
+At the time (2016), I was looking for a blogging solution that would allow me to generate a static website that could be hosted on Amazon S3.
 I also liked the idea of being able to write in a split-screen editor with Markdown syntax on the left and a live preview on the right, rather than using a text editor.

 <blockquote cite="https://www.ghost.org">
   <p>Ghost is a platform dedicated to one thing: Publishing.</p>
   <footer>&ndash; John O'Nolan, <cite>Ghost Foundation</cite></footer>
 </blockquote>

 [Ghost](https://ghost.org){rel="nofollow"} is beautifully designed, completely customisable and completely Open Source.
 Ghost allows you to write and publish your own blog, giving you the tools to make it easy and even fun to do.

 This tutorial will cover the following steps

-* Installing Node.js locally on your computer.
+- Installing Node.js locally on your computer.
-* Installing Ghost and how to login to Ghost admin.
+- Installing Ghost and how to login to Ghost admin.
-* Create a static website with Ghost using Buster Static Site Generator.
+- Create a static website with Ghost using Buster Static Site Generator.
-* Installing GIT for version control of your static website.
+- Installing GIT for version control of your static website.
 (Optional)
-* Hosting your static website on Amazon S3.
+- Hosting your static website on Amazon S3.
-* Setting up Cloudflare DNS and CDN.
+- Setting up Cloudflare DNS and CDN.

 ## Download and Install Node